Thinkmill/manypkg/README.md

 ### How it's fixed

 If the range is a [caret range](https://github.com/npm/node-semver#caret-ranges-123-025-004) or a [tilde range](https://github.com/npm/node-semver#tilde-ranges-123-12-1) with no other comparators, the range is set as a caret or tilde range respectively with the version of the internal package.
 If it is any other range, the range is set to the exact version of the internal package.

-## Internal devDependencies are not `*`

-Internal packages that have `devDependencies` on other internal packages must have the range set to `*`.

-### Why it's a rule

-The ranges for internal `devDependencies` do not matter since they will be using the local version anyway, and having non-star versions causes accidental patching of packages when no changes have been made which creates lots of unnecessary versions of packages in large repos.

-### How it's fixed

-Change whatever other range is specified to be `*`

 ## Invalid dev and peer dependency relationship